 Loewy’s death sparked a worldwide media frenzy over his immeasurable talent and contributions to industrial design.
 New York Times reporter Susan Heller wrote, “One can hardly open a beer or a soft drink, fix breakfast, board a plane, buy gas, mail a letter or shop for an appliance without encountering a Loewy creation.”

-Proven time and again, Loewy’s design principals continue to be relevant years after their inception.
+Proven time and again, Loewy’s design principles continue to be relevant years after their inception.
 Today, he has rightly found his place in history as the Father of Industrial Design.